 - Describing two maps- one in the past and one in the present.

 The first kind is quite rare.
 Here you only need to use the simple present tense and it requires no comparisons to be made.

 The Second Type

 The second kind comes up occasionally and requires you to use present and future tenses.
 This kind of question is normally about the future development of a town or city.

 The Third Type

 The third is the most common and we will focus on this in our article here.

-You will normally be shown two maps, and will be asked to select and report the main features, and make comparisons where relevant.
+You will normally be shown two maps and will be asked to select and report the main features and make comparisons where relevant.
 You will have to use both present and past tenses to describe the maps and how the town has developed.
-Also, as this is a man-made process your essay should be in passive voice.
+Also, as this is a man-made process your essay should be in the passive voice.

 How to Structure a Map Description Essay?